robjwells/robjwells.github.io/pages/about.md

 slug: about
 ---

 Primary Unit is written by me, Rob Wells, as a personal blog.
 I work production at a newspaper in London, England.
-You can subscribe to my posts by [RSS][].
+You can subscribe to my posts by [RSS][] or [JSON][].

 If you’d like to get in touch, send an email to my first name at this website.
 Or you can contact me securely on [Keybase][], or say hi on [Twitter][].